As of April 3, 2017, this fund's Select share class has been renamed to I. Please see the prospectus for more details.

 - An unconstrained, best ideas fund with the ability to shift allocations and interest rate sensitivity dynamically as market conditions change.

-- Delivered positive returns over rolling 12-month periods 90% of the time since inception.1
+- Delivered positive returns 100% of the time over rolling 3-year periods since inception.1

 - Uncertified Portfolio Holdings - Unconstrained Debt Fund